How it works

-Once you start taking an antipsychotic, the brain adjusts to having a new level of dopamine around.
+Once you start taking an antipsychotic medicine, the brain adjusts to having a new level of dopamine around.
 If you stop taking it suddenly, the balance starts to change, and your old symptoms could return.

 You could also experience some unpleasant withdrawal symptoms like headache, feeling sick and sleep problems.

 You can stop taking aripiprazole safely with your doctor’s help.
 They will work with you to reduce your dose gradually rather than stopping suddenly.
 The speed at which you reduce depends on how unwell you were and how long you have been on aripiprazole.